I’d rather see your scrapes and scars over a facade of perfection any day!

 I am by no means saying that this is how Liz would or does view her relationship but based on some of the hurtful comments made on social media by some of her followers there are those that appear to.

-There were comments to the affect of people feeling betrayed by the renewed hope they received through being witness, voyeur even, to the journey of this love story.
+There were comments to the effect of people feeling betrayed by the renewed hope they received through being witness, voyeur even, to the journey of this love story.

 Any relationship, no matter the length or form, that opens your heart, expands your capacity to give and receive, strengthens your ability to express love and ultimately makes you a better you is a love story.